Magellanic penguins on Isla Magdalena

 If you go on your own, you have to take the normal ferry which is rather slow.
 So basically you’d spend a long time on the water (sometimes even more than 2 hours) and have to worry about getting back.

-And I definitely recommend joining one of the tours – it was one of the highlights of our whole trip to Patagonia!
+We definitely recommend joining one of the tours – it was one of the highlights of our whole trip to Patagonia!

 When we visited Patagonia, we chose to go on a tour to see the Magellanic penguins in Punta Arenas.
 For us, it was the perfect option!